 Open Systems Architecture

 The open systems initiative at the Department of Defense began in November 29, 1994, when the Under Secretary of Defense for Acquisition, Technology, and Logistics directed that all DoD components and agencies use open systems specifications and standards for acquisition of weapon systems and chartered the Open Systems Joint Task Force (OSJTF) as a jointly sponsored oversight body to oversee the implementation of the new policy.
 The OSJTF charter was extended several times during the last 10 years with its mission, functions, and responsibilities transferred to the Systems and Software Engineering Directorate – now the Office of the Deputy Assistant Secretary of Defense for Systems Engineering (DASD(SE)).

-The DoD preferred approach for implementation of open systems, previosuly called Modular Open Systems Approach (MOSA), is now called Open Systems Architecture (OSA).
+The DoD preferred approach for implementation of open systems, previously called Modular Open Systems Approach (MOSA), is now called Open Systems Architecture (OSA).
 OSA is both a business and technical strategy for developing a new system or modernizing an existing one.
 OSA enables acquisition and engineering communities to design for affordable change, employ evolutionary acquisition and spiral development, and develop an integrated roadmap for system design and development.
-Basing design strategies on widely supported open standards increases the chance that future changes to the system be integrated in a cost effective manner.
+Basing design strategies on widely supported open standards increases the chance that future changes to the system will be integrated in a cost-effective manner.

 Open systems employ modular design, use widely supported and consensus-based standards for their key interfaces, and have been subjected to successful validation and verification tests to ensure the openness of their key interfaces.
 Open systems characteristics and principles may be dealt with as: